 Lina Lumme was raised in Russia and received a Master's Degree in Linguistics from Adygh State University, Maykop, Russia.
 Since she immigrated to America in 2003, Lina has been involved with non-profit organizations serving the local community.
-She transitioned from volunteering to working as the Program Coordinator for "Partnership4Solutions" Family Resource Center.
-Since 2005, Lina has served a dual function at The Youth Center.
 She speaks English, Russian and German.
-Lina is responsible for the inclusion of cultural enrichment activities during our Summer Camp.
-She is a member of the California Association of Non-profits and holds a Certificate in Volunteer Management from the Volunteer Center of Orange County and Points of Light.
+She is a member of the Fieldstone Leadership Network and holds a Certificate in Volunteer Management, Executive Directors Leadership, and Nonprofit Management.
 Lina has served as the Executive Director/CEO of The Youth Center since January 2010.
-Lina served 5 years on the Boards of Directors of the Precious Life Shelter, and is currently on the Board at Los Alamitos Education Foundation, Young Professionals, and P4S Family Resource Center.
-In 2010 Lina Lumme was honoree of Life Time Achievement by NPDOC.
-In 2011 Lina graduated from Wells Fargo New Executive Directors Institute.

 Laurie Hanson graduated with honors from Cal State University, Dominguez Hills, and wrote for her middle school, high school and community college newspapers as well as for a community newspaper in Gardena, CA. She currently works at the News Enterprise in Los Alamitos as a freelance writer and part-time office assistant.
 She enjoys writing, and returned to it after years of working for the YMCA as a teacher.
 Laurie is a resident of Buena Park, lives with her cat, "Harriet Littleton," and is close to her sister, Youth Center Office Manager Julie Rubin, brothers and three nephews.
 Aside from writing her favorite stories of human interest, she likes to go freshwater fishing with her family.